Chris Scott (offensive lineman)

-Chris Scott (born August 4, 1987) is an American former professional football offensive guard.
-He played college football at the University of Tennessee and was selected by the Pittsburgh Steelers in the fifth round (151st overall) in the 2010 NFL draft.
+Chris Scott (born August 4, 1987) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the Tennessee Volunteers and was selected by the Pittsburgh Steelers in the fifth round (151st overall) in the 2010 NFL draft.

 College career

 Scott played college football at the University of Tennessee from 2005 to 2009.
 He redshirted for the 2005 season.
 From the 2007 season to the end of his college career, he started every game.
 In the 2009 season, he was named All-SEC second team.

 Professional career

 Pittsburgh Steelers

 Scott was selected by the Pittsburgh Steelers in the fifth round, 151st overall, in the 2010 NFL draft.
 He played in two games for the Pittsburgh Steelers in 2011 before being cut by the team on October 5, 2011, and re-signed to the practice squad.
 He signed a future contract with the team on January 10, 2012, but was waived on August 31, 2012.